![]() |

 |

-Dr. Paul Mann is the co-principal investigator of the CBTH project which he began with Alejandro Escalona at the University of Texas in September of 2005.
+Dr. Paul Mann is the principal investigator of the CBTH Project which he began with Alejandro Escalona at the University of Texas in September of 2005.
 In June of 2011, Paul and the CBTH project moved from UT Austin to the University of Houston.
 His main research interest is the tectonics and petroleum geology of sedimentary basins.
 The CBTH project is providing Paul an opportunity to complete a mega-regional study of the Caribbean, Gulf of Mexico, and Atlantic conjugate margins that he and previous graduate students have previously studied in more localized areas.

 Job Title: Professor of Geology, Robert E. Sheriff Endowed Chair